jlschnatz/multi-informant-aseba/preregistration/preregistration.typ

 In cases, when one of the Minimum Viable Criteria (MVC) is not met, we will run through a diagnostic algorithm to identify potential issues with the item selection (see @fig3).

 1. If both RMSEA and SRMR do not meet the MVC, we will drop the clinical subscale from the item selection procedure.
 2. If SRMR meets the MVC, but RMSEA does not, the model is likely overparametrized, implying one or more factors may not be necessary.
-This should manifest in in either too low cross-informant consistency (i.e., low regression weight $gamma$) or too low informant-specific uniquencess (i.e., high latent correlation $phi$).
+This should manifest in either too low cross-informant consistency (i.e., low regression weight $gamma$) or too low informant-specific uniqueness (i.e., high latent correlation $phi$).
 See point 3. and 4.
 3. If the regression weight $gamma$ does not meet the MVC, we will drop the cross-informant factors (CI-C, CI-P) from the model.
 4. If the latent correlation $phi$ does not meet the MVC, we will drop the informant-specific factors (IS-C, IS-P) from the model.
 5. If the average reliability $overline(omega)$ is too low and does not meet the MVC, we will check, which of the four factors falls below the reliability threshold.
 If one of the cross-informant factors (CI-C, CI-P) falls below it, we will drop both factors.
 If one of the informant-specific factors (IS-C, IS-P) falls below it, we will drop only the respective factor.
 If at least one of both cross-informant and informant-specific factors falls below the threshold, we will drop the entire clinical subscale from the item selection procedure.